grelmu/ASCC-Capstone/mppw/guide/docs/index.md

 More information around the software design is in the [architecture section](./architecture.md).

+# For all users

+* The [user interface section](./user_interface/notes.md) includes an overview of the web interface and how it is used.

 # For software and data integrators

 * The [deployment section](./deploy.md) describes how to setup and deploy the MPPW stack.